colour-science/colour-science.org/output/posts/physical-lighting-quantities-tying-both-ends/index.rst

-where :math:`E_{vm}` is the metered scene upper hemisphere illuminance in lux (:math:`lx`) and :math:`E_{vi}` is the upper hemisphere illuminance of the panoramic HDRI in lux, i.e. the upper hemisphere integral of the relative luminance values:
+where :math:`E_{vm}` is the metered scene upper hemisphere illuminance in lux (:math:`lx`) and :math:`E_{vi}` is the upper hemisphere illuminance of the panoramic HDRI in lux, i.e., the upper hemisphere integral of the relative luminance values:

     :math:`\int_{\Omega}{L\ cos(\theta)\omega}`